Tulpep/InternetSimulator/README.md

 When running Internet Simulator, it will:

-1. Create SSL certificates for the domains you are trying to simulate and saving it in your Trusted Root Certficate Authorities.
+1. Create SSL certificates for the domains you are trying to simulate and saving it in your Trusted Root Certficate Authorities
 2. Start a self hosted DNS server for simulation purposes.
 It does not rely on 'hosts' file so you can simulate every domain including Microsoft official domains
 3. Start a self hosted HTTP and HTTPS servers.
 HTTPS server will use the generated certificates.
 4. Simulate Microsoft Network Connectivity Status Indicator (NCSI) domains so Windows will show its status as Connected to the Internet